o360-main/saas-bridge/docs/module.md

 ### Helper
-Use following helper to generate routes for module Just like Route::resource() helper
+Use the following helper to generate routes for the module Just like Route::resource() helper
-It will generate all above routes for you.
+It will generate all the above routes for you.

 ```php
  Route::module('categories', CategoriesController::class);